 Do you think he knew how serious the matter was?

-“I think he perfectly knew what was going on.
-But he was a soldier and the training imparted in him a certain calm in situations of danger.”
+“I think he knew perfectly well what was going on.
+But he was a soldier and the training imparted to him a certain calm in situations of danger.”

 Did any of his colleagues survive?